bitashahsavan/ping_pong_game/README.md

-## Ping-pong-game | opp
+## Ping-pong-game | oop

 - 📌<a href="https://bitashahsavan.github.io/ping_pong_game/" rel="nofollow">Demo</a>
 - 🙋‍♀️Developed by Bita Shahsavan
 - 📧Contact with me : <a href="https://www.linkedin.com/in/bita-shahsavan-830471299/" rel="nofollow">LINKEDIN</a>
 - 📆Created : july 2024
-- ✔Technologies : Html , Css , javascript , opp
+- ✔Technologies : Html , Css , javascript , oop

 #### This is a cool game that was made to gain a deeper understanding of JavaScript and object-oriented programming.
 #### just use mouse for moving your paddle